cylesoft/mester/README.md

 	- messages: uuid of message, uuid of sender, message, message signature, expire time
 	- channel list: uuid of channel, channel name, passphrase if available, expire time
 	- messages and identities you're not following or subscribed to go away quicker
+	- store your own messages... forever. you are the guaranteed source.
 - relay mode
 	- send messages being sent around the local network to other relay nodes